csviri/kubernetes-glue-operator/docs/reference.md

 ### Reconciliation notes

-The reconciliation is triggered either on a change of the `Glue` or any managed or related resources.
+The reconciliation is triggered either on a change of the `Glue` or any child or related resources.

-On every reconciliation, each managed resource is reconciled, and if a resource is updated, it is added to a cache, so it is available for templating for a resource that depends on it.
+On every reconciliation, each child resource is reconciled, and if a resource is updated, it is added to a cache, so it is available for templating for a resource that depends on it.

 The `DependentResource` implementation of JOSDK makes all kinds of optimizations on the reconciliation which are utilized (or will be also here).